Table of Contents

 How to use Foxtail Millet and add to our Diet:

-Foxtail Millet is a versatile grain that can be fitted in our breakfast, lunch, and dinner.
+Foxtail Millet is a versatile grain that can be fitted into our breakfast, lunch, and dinner.
 For breakfast you can make upma, for lunch you can make pulao, khichdi, biriyani and for dinner, you can make roti out of it.
 You can include foxtail millet 2 to 3 times a week.
 Soaking foxtail millet for 6-8 hours is essential as it breaks down the phytic acid and helps in better digestion.
-For me it becomes easy and quick for cooking.
+For me, it becomes easy and quick for cooking.

 How to eat Foxtail Millet:

 - We can make dishes for breakfast, dinner, and lunch.

-- The nutty flavour makes it good sweet dishes.
+- The nutty flavor makes it a good sweet dish.

 - It can be grounded as flour and we can make bread, cakes, and rotis.